ftsrg/gamma/plugins/headless/docs/headless-gamma-eclipse.md

 </configurations>
 ```

-## Step 4 - Setting the target platform
+## Step 5 - Setting the target platform

 Open the target platform via `Window > Preferences > Plug-in Development > Target Platform`.

 We have created target platforms for Windows and Linux operating systems (see the `target-platform` folder in `hu.bme.mit.gamma.headless.api`) that can be used to properly export and run the headless version of Gamma. **We recommend using these as target platforms for the official Gamma releases.** Nevertheless, if you wish to create your *own* target platform, the necessary modifications are elaborated in the following paragraphs.

  - Create or export your current target platform by clicking on the `Share` button (inside `Window > Preferences > Plug-in Development > Target Platform`) and giving it a valid filename ending in a `.target` extension.
  - Edit the target platform by modifying its content.
 For *each and every* plugin, select **only** a single version, and deselect other versions (remove the tick from the box next to them).
 Make sure to select the version that is depended on the Gamma plugins.
 You can experiment with the (de)selection of the versions and reloading the emergent target platform; see if you get errors in the workspace after rebuilding Gamma.
-   - Note: this probably has to be done for the actual plugins depended on by Gamma.
+   - Note: this probably has to be done only for the actual plugins depended on by Gamma.
 Nonetheless, it is safer to have a *single* version for each plugin in the target platform.

 **If you have Gamma installed into your host Eclipse:**

 Make sure to remove the Gamma plugins from the required plugin list of your target platform.
 You can do this by removing them from the `Content list` of the product file, or deleting the corresponding lines in the source file.

-## Step 5 - Set Java compliance level
+## Step 6 - Set Java compliance level

 Go to `Window > Preferences > Java > Compiler` and set the `Compiler compliance level` to `17`.

-## Step 6 - Exporting the product
+## Step 7 - Exporting the product

 Select the product file named `gamma.api.headless.product` to begin the exporting process.
 It can be found in the `product` folder inside the `hu.bme.mit.gamma.headless.api` project.